Diggers in Blighty: Production

 Pat Hanna was a stage comic whose stage show Diggers was turned into a popular 1931 film by Efftee Productions.
 Hanna decided to make a sequel.

-Hanna formed his own company to make the movie.
+However since he clashed with F.W.
+Thring of Efftee during the making of Diggers, Hanna formed his own company to make Diggers in Blighty.
 According to Everyones "In forming his own company, Pat encountered little trouble in obtaining the required capital for its flotation; in fact, remarkable confidence was displayed by well-known Melbourne investors and the capital was over-subscribed in 24 hours."
 Subscribers included W. R. Kemball, managing director of the Fuller-Kemball-Hayward circuit, the leading- exhibiting combine in New Zealand.
 In November 1932 Hanna registered Diggers in Blighty Ltd worth £8,000 with £1 shares.
 Subscribers were George Patrick Hanna, Govan Woolston Cox, and Stanley George Savige.

 The script was based on material Hanna had performed on stage for years.
 Among the writers who contributed material was Edmund Warrington, a British actor who toured in a "digger" company.

 Although Hanna did not make the film under the Efftee umbrella, he hired Efftee Studios facilities and technical staff.
 The film was announced in September 1932 with Raymond Longford to be "associate director".

 The film was shot over six weeks commencing in October 1932.
 Many of the cast had appeared on stage, including Hanna, Valli and Moon.
 They were joined by comedian Alfred Firth in his film debut.
 Old Melbourne Gaol stood in for a medieval castle.
 Filming ended 15 November 1932.

 The cast included two Aboriginal Australians and Cass Mahomet, a Hindu soldier in the Australian army.